CobaltGoldCS/Spindle/README.md

 # Spindle
-An app to simplify web scraping for books
+An app to simplify web scraping for books and other 'written' media

 ## Configurations
 Add configurations to the configuration screen to inform the app what to scrape.